Daitō, Osaka: History

 The area of the modern city of Daitō was within ancient Kawachi Province.
 During the Jōmon period, the area was under Kawachi Bay, and inlet of Osaka Bay.
 By the Yayoi period, Kawachi Bay had become a lake, and many settlements arose on its shores.
-During the Kofun period,many burialmounds were built around the foot of Mount Iimori.
+During the Kofun period, many burial mounds were built around the foot of Mount Iimori.
 Lake Kawachi continued to shrink in the Nara period and Heian period, and the area developed along the Higashikoya highway, which connected Mount Koya with Kyoto and with the coast.
 During the Sengoku period, the Miyoshi clan dominated Kawachi Province from their stronghold at Iimoriyama Castle.
 During the Edo Period, the Tokugawa shogunate diverted the course of the Yamato River as part of a massive flood control project, which also resulted in the creation of a large amount of new farmland.
 In addition to rice, the production of cotton and rapeseed created local prosperity.

 The villages of Suminodo, Nango and Shijo were established with the creation of the modern municipalities system on April 1, 1889.
 On April 1, 1896 the area became part of Kitakawachi District, Osaka.
 Suminodo was raised to town status on January 1, 1937 and Shijo on April 1,1952.
 On April 1, 1956 Suminodo, Nango and Shijo to form the city of Daitō.
 The city suffered from flooding in 1972.